ScienceAlert

 ScienceAlert is an independently run online publication and news source that publishes articles featuring scientific research, discoveries, and outcomes.
 The site was founded in 2004 by Julian Cribb, a science writer, to aggregate research findings from Australian universities, and it expanded in 2006 when ex-Microsoft programmer Chris Cassella took on the project of developing the website.
 It has readership that ranges from 11.5m to 26.5m per month.
-Science journalist Fiona MacDonald has been CEO since 2017.
+Kate Mallord has been CEO since 2024.
+In March 2024 the site was listed by Press Gazette as one of the fastest growing news sites globally.

 History

 Science communicator Julian Cribb founded ScienceAlert in 2004.
-The website was born out of his “concern at the lack of information available about what Australians and New Zealanders achieve in science”.
+The website was born out of his "concern at the lack of information available about what Australians and New Zealanders achieve in science".
 Chris Cassella, a former programmer for Microsoft, joined the site in order to develop new web tools.
 He took on this work as part of a master's degree thesis in science communication at Australia National University, where Cribb was a professor.
-Initially, the focus of ScienceAlert was twofold: “to both publicise Australasian scientific outcomes more widely and to encourage Australasian research institutions and funding agencies to share more of their achievements by providing a free outlet for them to do so”.
+Initially, the focus of ScienceAlert was twofold: "to both publicise Australasian scientific outcomes more widely and to encourage Australasian research institutions and funding agencies to share more of their achievements by providing a free outlet for them to do so".
 Cassella is credited with bringing the site to social media, starting the ScienceAlert Facebook page in 2007.
 By 2011, the page had attracted a significant following among young people, reaching one million followers by 2012.
 By 2020, the page had slightly more than nine million followers.